 Tornadoes could hit some areas as massive winter storm moves east ahead of Christmas

 More than 90 million Americans are in the path of a severe winter storm that began with snow, strong winds and bitter cold in the eastern Dakotas and western Minnesota early Wednesday.
-It then began moving east making travel treacherous and grounded flights on one of the most anticipated air travel days since the start of the coronavirus pandemic.
+It then began moving east, making travel treacherous and grounding flights on one of the most anticipated air travel days since the start of the coronavirus pandemic.

-Areas such as Norfolk, Virginia, and Raleigh, North Carolina, could expect tornadoes on Thursday, CBS New York weathercaster Lonnie Quinn said on Wednesday's "CBS Evening News."
+Areas such as Norfolk, Virginia, and Raleigh, North Carolina, could be at risk for tornadoes on Thursday, CBS New York weathercaster Lonnie Quinn said on Wednesday's "CBS Evening News."

-Blizzard warnings were posted in the region as National Weather Service officials called for wind chills to dip to 35 F below zero, pushed by gusts of more than 60 mph.
+Blizzard warnings were posted in the region as National Weather Service officials called for wind chills to dip to minus-35 degrees Fahrenheit, pushed by gusts of more than 60 mph.
 Numerous travel advisories urged motorists to stay off the road and several highways were shut down altogether.

 "Winter has come to the area," said Greg Gust, weather service meteorologist in Grand Forks, North Dakota.

+CBS News meteorologist and climate specialist Jeff Berardelli explained Thursday that the storm is being caused by an unusual squall line that's sweeping across the nation.
+A squall line is a group of storms arranged in a line, often accompanied by high wind and heavy rain.

-The storm was centered in southeastern Minnesota and was expected to track steadily toward Eau Claire, Wisconsin, and northern Michigan by Wednesday night.
+The storm was moving from southeastern Minnesota toward Eau Claire, Wisconsin, and northern Michigan Wednesday night.
 The heaviest snow band stretched from the Iron Range in northeastern Minnesota back toward Watertown in eastern South Dakota, Gust said.

+Berardelli said the same storm system has led to a tornado watch from Mobile, Alabama, to Pensacola, Florida, as well as the Carolinas, particularly the area of Raleigh, North Carolina.

+Cities farther north, like Pittsburgh and Buffalo, could see a white Christmas as the rain changes to snow, while the region from Washington, D.C. to Philadelphia, New York and Boston can expect high winds up to 70 miles an hour.
+Gusts could cause significant power outages in those areas into Christmas morning.

 The Minneapolis-St. Paul airport had experienced about 300 flight cancellations and 40 delays as of Wednesday afternoon, airport spokesman Patrick Hogan said.
 It was expected to be the third busiest day of the Christmas holiday travel period, behind this upcoming Sunday and Saturday, he said.